 The case sets an important precedent for food safety, protecting consumers who trust chicken producers to sell safe food products.

-Attorneys Hageman, Flaherty and Doyle successfully countered these arguments.
+Attorneys Hageman and Coyle successfully countered these arguments.
 They introduced evidence that Foster Farms’ entire operation was infested with particularly dangerous strains of Salmonella Heidelberg, including the specific strain that sickened little Noah C. They also argued that Noah C. was part of a very large Salmonella Heidelberg outbreak identified by the Centers for Disease Control (CDC) and state health departments.
 This outbreak was linked to Foster Farms chicken by epidemiological and microbiological evidence.
 According to the CDC, 639 people from 29 states were sickened in the Foster Farms Salmonella outbreak.
-People were sickened from March 1, 2013 to July 11, 2014.
+People were sickened from March 1, 2013, to July 11, 2014.

 In what is believed to be the first verdict of its kind, the jury concluded that Foster Farms was negligent in producing Salmonella Heidelberg-contaminated chicken and that, based on epidemiological and microbiological evidence alone, it caused Noah’s illness.
 The jury attributed 30% of the fault to Foster Farms and 70% to family members for their preparation of the chicken.
 The net verdict for the family was $1.95 million.